iguanaus/ScatterNet/readme.md

 MIT Department of Physics.
 All rights reserved.
 Version 1.0 - 06/10/2017
 Produced and used by John Peurifoy.
 Assistance and guidance provided by: Li Jing, Yichen Shen, and Yi Yang.
+Updates and code fixes provided by Samuel Kim.
 A product of a collaboration between Max Tegmark's and Marin Soljacic's group.
 Originally created 04/24/2017